 - A. The applicant must have served as a full-time Faculty member at the University of Indianapolis for five (5) continuous years.
-Leave may be taken following completion of the sixth continuous year of service; - B. Salary or other remuneration, other than fellowships or scholarships, shall not be accepted by a Faculty member on sabbatical leave; - C. Faculty members granted sabbaticals are required to give a minimum of two (2) years of service to the University following the sabbatical leave.
-If such service is not fulfilled, the member is then under obligation to return a proportionate share of the salary for the period of service not rendered; - D. Items bearing significantly on the approval of the sabbatical requests include: - 1. the institution to be attended (if any) and the nature and purpose of the work to be
+Application would thereby occur in the sixth year of service.
+Leave may be taken following completion of the sixth continuous year of service; therefore, the sabbatical would occur during the seventh year of service.
+For all subsequent sabbatical leaves, the aforementioned process remains the same, with the count for the years of service restarting after the academic year in which the last sabbatical was taken. - B. Salary or other remuneration, other than fellowships or scholarships, shall not be accepted by a Faculty member on sabbatical leave; - C. Faculty members granted sabbaticals are required to give a minimum of two (2) years of service to the University following the academic year in which the sabbatical leave was taken.
+If such service is not fulfilled, the member is then under obligation to return a proportionate share of the salary for the period of service not rendered; - D. The application deadline is the fourth Monday of October of the year prior to the proposed sabbatical (i.e., when applying for a sabbatical in the year 2027, the deadline for application would be in October, 2026).
+The Grants Office will collect and distribute all leave requests to the Sabbatical and Grants Committee; - E. By the first day of the semester immediately following the sabbatical, the Faculty